-- 49. Techniques to reduce NH3 emissions in cattle housing apply one or more of the following principles: - Decreasing the surface area fouled by manure; - Adsorption of urine (e.g. by straw); - Rapid removal of urine; rapid separation of faeces and urine; - Decreasing of the air velocity above the manure; - Reducing the temperature of the manure and of surfaces it covers. - Increased grazing; - 50.
-Housing systems for cattle vary across the UN/ECE region.
+47. Housing systems for cattle vary across the UN/ECE region.
 While loose housing is most common, dairy cattle are still kept in tied stalls in some countries.
-In these systems (loose housing) all or part of the excreta is collected in the form of slurry.
+In loose housing systems all or part of the excreta is collected in the form of slurry.
 In systems where solid manure is produced (such as straw-based systems), it may be removed from the house daily or it remain there for up to the whole season, such as in deep litter stables.
-The system most commonly researched is the "cubicle house" for dairy cows, where NH3 emissions arise from fouled slatted and/or solid floors and from manure pits and channels beneath the slats/floor. - 51.
-Reference Systems: Two references apply for cattle housing depending on national practices: the cubicle house and the tied animal house.
-In Table 6, cubicle housing is referred to as reference 1, while tied housing is reference 2.
-Buildings in which the cattle are held in tied stalls emit less NH3 than loose housing, because a smaller floor area is fouled with dung and urine.
-However, tied systems are not recommended because of animal welfare considerations.
+The system most commonly researched is the "cubicle house" for dairy cows, where NH3 emissions arise from fouled slatted and/or solid floors and from manure in pits and channels beneath the slats/floor.

+Reference System: For cattle housing the cubicle house is taken as reference system (Table 6) Cattle held in tied stalls emit less NH3 than in loose housing systems, because a smaller floor area is fouled with dung and urine.
+However, tied systems are not recommended in consideration of animal welfare unless daily exercise periods are applied.
+The tied housing system is the traditional reference system for maintaining continuity in emission inventories.

-- 52. Animal welfare considerations tend to lead to an increase of the soiled walking area per animal and a corresponding increase of emissions.
-Changes in building design to meet new animal welfare legislation in some countries (e.g. changing from tied stall to cubicle housing) will therefore increase NH3 emissions unless other measures are introduced at the same time to combat this increase.
-On the other hand, tied systems can be compatible with animal welfare considerations if daily exercise periods are applied.
-Conversely, changes in building design to meet animal welfare requirements represent an important opportunity to introduce NH3 mitigation measures at the same time, thereby reducing the costs of the mitigation measures. - 53.
-Solid versus slurry manure systems.
-Research to date has shown that straw-based systems for cattle are not likely to emit less NH3 in the animal houses than slurry-based systems.
-Further, nitrous oxide (N2O) and di-nitrogen (N2) losses due to (de)nitrification tend to be larger in litter-based systems than slurry-based systems.
-However, straw-based systems producing solid manure can give less NH3 emission than slurry after spreading the manure on the field (e.g., Powel et al., 2008a).
-Similarly, the physical separation of faeces (which contains urease) and urine in the housing system can reduce both emissions during housing and emissions at the time of manure spreading (Burton, 2007; Fanguiro et al., 2008a, 2008b; Moller et al., 2007).
-Verification of any NH3 emission reductions from using solid-manure versus slurry-based systems and from solid-liquid separation should consider all the stages of emission (housing, storage, land application).
+48. Animal welfare considerations tend to lead to an increase of soiled walking area per animal, increased ventilation, possibly cooler winter temperatures, and overall increase in emissions.
+Changes in building design to meet the new animal welfare regulations in some countries (e.g. changing from tied stall to cubicle housing) will therefore increase NH3 emissions unless abatement measures are introduced at the same time to combat this increase.
+Changes in building or new construction to meet animal welfare requirements present an important opportunity to introduce NH3 mitigation measures at the same time, thereby reducing the costs of the mitigation measures relative to retrofits.

+49. Solid versus slurry manure systems.
+Straw-based systems producing solid manure for cattle are not likely to emit less $NH_3$ in the animal houses than slurry-based systems.
+Further, nitrous oxide ( $N_2O$ ) and di-nitrogen ( $N_2$ ) losses due to (de)nitrification tend to be larger in litter-based systems than slurry-based systems.
+While straw-based solid manure can give less $NH_3$ emission than slurry after surface spreading on fields (e.g., Powel et al., 2008a) slurry provides more opportunity for reduced emissions applicators.
+The physical separation of faeces (which contains urease) and urine in the housing system reduces hydrolysis of urea resulting in reduced emissions from both housing and manure spreading (Burton, 2007; Fanguiro et al., 2008a, 2008b; Moller et al., 2007).
+Verification of any $NH_3$ emission reductions from using solid-manure versus slurry-based systems and from solid-liquid separation should consider all the stages of emission (housing, storage, land application).